fanglingsu/vimb/faq.md

 ## User-Scripts does not seem to have any effect
 {:#user-scripts}

-The precedance of the user style is lower than that of the website so you have to mark your style definition to have higher priority.
+The precedence of the user style is lower than that of the website so you have to mark your style definition to have higher priority.

     a:link {color: #0f0 !important;}